The gallium thermometer

 ⚠️ To note ⚠️

-The gallium thermometer in medicine cabinets 🩺
+The gallium thermometer in medical practices 🩺

 Other medical thermometers 🌡

 Today, there are many alternatives to the gallium thermometer.
-So, if your needs go beyond that and you want discover all the measuring devices, do not hesitate to continue your research on different types of thermometers existing:
+So, if your needs go beyond and you want discover all the measuring devices, do not hesitate to continue your research on the different types of thermometers existing: